 With the proper care, zinnias can produce bold, bright, and beautiful flowers on stout stems.
-Zinnia flowers come in several pastel colors, such as pink, purple, orange, red, yellow, white, and green.
-To produce these fantastic flowers, zinnias need plenty of nutrition from compost and fertilizer.
-This article will explain everything you need to know about when and how to fertilize zinnias.
+Zinnias need plenty of nutrition from compost and fertilizer to produce these fantastic flowers.
+This article will explain everything you need to know about when and how to fertilize zinnias for optimal growth and maximum blooms each season.

 - Signs That Your Zinnias are Lacking Nutrients